 When BD Volume 1 came out it didn’t even register on the Oricon sales charts!
 When the Volume 2 BD released in late June 2021, it sold only 647 in its first week.
 However, the anime’s first season was often in the top 5 on Crunchyroll’s popular anime list.

-At this point, it’s uncertain whether Don’t Toy with Me, Miss Nagatoro Season 2 will be renewed.
-One problem is the current amount of source material available for a sequel, but that won’t be an issue by 2022.
+The good streaming numbers are probably why the anime production committee had Don’t Toy with Me, Miss Nagatoro Season 2 renewed.
+The only problem is the current amount of source material available for a sequel, but that won’t be an issue by 2022.

 Don’t Toy with Me, Miss Nagatoro manga compared to the anime